 These professionals can assess your studies and see where you’re succeeding and where you can improve.
 Quality advisors also know your school’s academics inside and out, and they put this intimate knowledge to work for you.
 For example, they might notice that your credits qualify you for—or at least put you within range of—a major or minor you might not have been considering.

 Remember, your advisors take your job aspirations into account as they are presenting your major options.

-“I would say most students can identify at least one or two areas of interest,” said Sadowski of Elmhurst College.
+“I would say most students can identify at least one or two areas of interest,” said Sobey of Elmhurst University.
 “What they sometimes have trouble doing is drawing a straight line to a career.
 And the career is what often leads them to declare a major.

 “So the question, then, is ‘What interests you?’
 Answering this will lead them to a profession that has value, meaning and, importantly, satisfies their interests.”

 Focusing on why you want to study rather than what you want to study gives you options—not a bad thing to have in a work environment where multiple career changes are the norm and diverse skill sets are prized.

 Besides, where you want to go when you are just finishing high school is not necessarily where you’ll end up.
 Technology giant Dell made news when it revealed this estimate from the Institute for the Future: 85% of the jobs that the students of today will be doing in 2030 haven’t been invented yet.

 In the end, you’ll need to decide on a major in order to graduate with a degree, and there are good reasons to indicate an intended major even as early as the college application stage.